Kentish Gazette: Offices

 Until 2008, the Kentish Gazette was based in Canterbury's city centre, sharing office space with its sister radio station KMFM Canterbury.
 The demands of a radio station and a newspaper were becoming too big for the building, so in September 2008 the Gazette and the sales team for KMFM Canterbury were moved to a newly built office building just outside Whitstable.

-Circulation

-The paper's circulation as of the first half of 2009 is 14,571.
-This represented a drop of 12.8% against the same time the previous year.
+The title has since returned to the city centre and is now located on the Canterbury College campus in New Dover Road.